 What do we use your data for?

-Part of the data is collected to ensure the proper functioning of the website.
-Other data can be used to analyse how visitors use the site.
+Some data is collected to ensure the proper functioning of our website.
+Other data is collected to help us analyse how visitors use the site.

 What rights do you have regarding your data?

 You have the right to request information, at any time and free of charge, about your personal data held, including its origin, its recipients and the purpose of its collection.
 You may also request that your data be corrected, blocked or deleted.
 If you wish to invoke these rights or have any other questions about data protection, you can contact us at any time at the address given in the site’s “Legal notice”.
 In addition, you have the right to lodge a complaint with the responsible supervisory authorities.

 2. General points and mandatory information

 The party responsible for data processing data on this website is:

 Schlossmuseum Darmstadt e.V.

 The responsible party is the natural or legal person with sole or joint responsibility for deciding on the purposes for which, and means by which, your personal data (names, email addresses, etc.) is processed.

 Revocation of consent to the processing of your data

 Many data processing transactions are possible only subject to your express consent.
 Any such consent may be revoked at any time by sending us an e-mail to this effect.
 This shall be without prejudice to the legitimacy of any data processing conducted prior to your revocation.